Dayasagar543/Dayasagar543/README.md

 - 👋 Hi, I’m @Dayasagar
-- 👀 I’m interested in development as well as information sequrity
+- 👀 interested in development as well as information sequrity
-- 🌱 I’m currently learning java,python,js
+- 🌱  currently learning java,python,js
-- 💞️ I’m looking to collaborate on git and other platforms
+- 💞️  looking to collaborate on git and other platforms
 - 📫 How to reach on linkedin dayasagar.543 or email:dayasagar.543@gmail.com

 <!---